Can you have two mortgages

-My husband and I are seperating, we have our own business and both have equal shares.
-I want to know if we can take out two seperate mortgages in both our names on each property. we both have 50% deposits on both properties.
+My husband and I are separating, we have our own business and both have equal shares.
+I want to know if we can take out two separate mortgages in both our names on each property. we both have 50% deposits on both properties.

 However, mortgages have to be in the same names as the title deeds.
 If you are both remaining on the title of each property then the mortgages will be in joint names and there is not much point in arranging two mortgages.
 If however you are changing the titles so that you own one each then it will not be possible to arrange a mortgage on the property you do not own.